-Multiple people stabbed in Sydney - reports
+Knifeman who terrorised Sydney CBD restrained by public

 There is a heavy police presence on King St and Clarence St in Wynyard.

+"I ran into the Woolworths and people inside got them to shut the glass doors.
+I was feeling OK until I saw a mother crying with her baby in her hands, trying to get into the Woolies.

+"Police started arriving about a minute later and started to chase him."

-An uber driver who was on King Street near the Grace Hotel told 2GB Radio that he saw the terrifying incident unfold.
+An Uber driver who was on King Street near the Grace Hotel told 2GB Radio that he saw the terrifying incident unfold.

 "Next thing I see this guy jumping over the car, over the bonnet … he had a knife in his hand," the man said.